 Not all criminal cases have a victim; however, in those that do, the alleged victim plays a critical role in the case.
 Whether the individual was allegedly the victim of a robbery, a domestic assault or any other type of crime, the importance of the victim’s cooperation is essentially the same.
-So what happens if the victim recants?
+So, what happens if the victim recants?
 The Omaha criminal attorneys at Petersen Law Office explain what typically happens when a victim recants or refuses to cooperate.
 The Importance of a Victim There are several different ways in which criminal offenses can be categorized.
 One way is to divide

-Continue Reading What Is a Suspended Sentence?
+Continue Reading What Is Restitution?